almafrank/InfrastructureProject/README.md

 ## 🔍 Project Background

-Your team has been hired as consultants to design and deliver a scalable infrastructure for a client’s web service.
+Our team has been hired as consultants to design and deliver a scalable infrastructure for a client’s web service.
 The client expects a secure solution deployed and maintained via automation.

 ---